argentox/Coursera-MachineLearning-Project/README.md

 dim(myTraining); dim(myTesting)
 ```
 ##Working on a Machine Learning Model
 I have a machine learning data set called 'myTraining' that needs to be a factor of **classe**.
 This data set will be used with a regression tree modelling routine.
 After training the model, I used the reminder 40% data set to test my **Regression Tree** prediction model.
 The performance of the model is then verified with a **confusionMatrix** that will give an accuracy level.
+This will give us the 'Out of Sample Error' measurement.

 ```sh
 myTraining$classe <- as.factor(myTraining$classe)